LLNL/slewpy/docs/source/priority.rst

 visible viewing geometry.

 The priority function can return a value on an arbitrary scale.
 However, we have found that a rational way to assign priority is according to a target's *ideal time to its next observation*.
-For example, if a target ought to be observed with a cadence :math:`T` (say :math:`T = 6~\mathrm{hr}`) and it was last observed at time :math:`t_\mathrm{last}`, its ideal time of next observation would be :math:`t = t_\mathrm{last} + T` and its priority should be,
+For example, if a target's desired cadence is :math:`T` (say :math:`T = 6~\mathrm{hr}`) and it was last observed at time :math:`t_\mathrm{last}`, its ideal time of next observation would be :math:`t = t_\mathrm{last} + T` and its priority should be

 .. math::